gchq/gaffer-doc/docs/dev/kubernetes-guide/kubernetes.md

 The [gaffer-docker](https://github.com/gchq/gaffer-docker) repository contains all code needed to run Gaffer using Docker.

-All the files needed to get started using Gaffer in Kubernetes are contained in the ['kubernetes'](https://github.com/gchq/gaffer-docker/tree/develop/kubernetes) sub-folder.
+All the files needed to get started using Gaffer in Kubernetes are contained in the ['kubernetes'](https://github.com/gchq/gaffer-docker/tree/develop/kubernetes) sub-folder of the [gaffer-docker](https://github.com/gchq/gaffer-docker) repository.
 In this directory you can find the Helm charts required to deploy various applications onto Kubernetes clusters.

 The Helm charts and associated information for each application can be found in the following places: